Aleksei Gastev: Legacy

 Gastev's legacy is commemorated by the Gastev's Cup by the "Lean Forum.
 Lean Production Professionals" Inter-Regional Public Movement.
-His son Yuri Gastev was a prominent soviet mathematician and dissident who eventually emigrated to the USA.
+His son Yuri Gastev was a prominent Soviet mathematician and dissident who eventually emigrated to the USA.
+In 2019, an exhibition in the Na Shabalovke gallery in Moscow presented the work of Gastev.
+For the first time exhibits were presented that documented the different roles of Gastev as a theorist, writer, journalist, politician and founder of the CIL (Central Institute of Labor) (Manovich 2020).